 What is your dissertation about?

-How did you come up with this subject?
+How did you end up in Rotterdam?

 “I did my bachelor studying in China at a university affiliated to the Ministry of Foreign Affairs.
 I didn’t find my calling there, so I switched from English and International Studies to Communication studies.
 At first, I looked for a PhD position in North America, but after I met my Swedish boyfriend and we had a long-distance relationship, I applied for positions closer to him.
 Also, this job description felt like it was meant for me.”

 I read in your acknowledgements that it was sunny when you applied.

 “Yes, it was November 2016 and a very sunny day, it felt like The Netherlands were trying to impress me.”

 “It’s a good combination of nature, like Kralingse Bos where I spend a lot of time, and the cultural life like theatre and film and good food.
 I was very happy with the Chinese supermarkets.
 There are a lot of things I love about the Netherlands”, laughing, “but the one thing that I can’t get used to is the food!”